rvsitebuilder/developer-docs/overview.md

 ## RVsitebuilder App Playground

-Before starting to build your app, we would like to suggest you to go to [RVsitebuilder app playgound].
+Before starting to build your app, we would like to suggest you to go to [RVsitebuilder app playgound](//TODO: url).
 Generate your app online, it provides simple CRUD and file manager allowing you to look at its code, modify and see it in action.

 Then you can follow [getting started] to install RVsitebuilder locally and start to develop your app.